Sacral Ulcers in Nursing Homes

 Who is Most At Risk of Developing Sacral Ulcers in Nursing Homes?

-Nursing home residents are already more at risk of developing a sacral ulcer than the general public.
+Nursing home residents are more at risk of developing a sacral ulcer than the general public.
 Within the nursing home, those patients most at risk include people with:

 - Immobility, particularly those who are confined to bed